aniket-2003-das/Capstone-Human-Detection-Model/README.md

 # Capstone-Human-Detection-Model
- Self made model for human detection using advanced Neural Networks
+ Self made  and self trained model for human detection using advanced Neural Networks